-Traditionally, library synthesis is performed using traditional batch methods in multiple small flasks and vials, such as the Atlas Orbit system.
+Traditionally, library synthesis is performed using traditional batch methods in multiple small flasks and vials, such as the Atlas HD Orbit system.
 However, with the advent of flow chemistry systems, many pharmaceutical research chemists switched to continuous flow chemistry for their library synthesis.

 Conducting library synthesis using continuous flow chemistry techniques

 Due to the benefits flow chemistry can offer chemists – faster reactions, higher selectivity, and ease of scale-up – it is an excellent method for the rapid synthesis of vast compound libraries and has been adopted in some form by all of the top pharmaceutical companies in the world.
 One flow chemistry reactor is able to automatically run 100s of experiments with minimal set-up time.

 Even at this early stage, scientists need to consider the final product and how it will be given to patients, and how easy it will be to develop and scale-up to manufacturing scale.

 The use of crystallization in creating Active Pharmaceutical Ingredients (APIs)

 Crystallization has long been used in chemical synthesis, as both a separation and purification step, and depending on the conditions used will provide crystals of different shapes and sizes.